tobiaswaelde/immich-album-folder-sync/README.md

 ## 📡 API

-You can find a detailed API documentation under [`http://localhost:3001/api`](http://localhost:3001/api).
+You can access the API documentation after deployment at [`http://localhost:3001/api`](http://localhost:3001/api).

 ## 📦 Changelog